mozilla-mobile/fenix/docs/metrics.md

     <tr>
         <td>sign_in</td>
         <td>event</td>
-        <td>A user pressed the sign in button on the sync authentication page</td>
+        <td>A user pressed the sign in button on the sync authentication page and was successfully signed in to FxA</td>
         <td><a href="https://github.com/mozilla-mobile/fenix/pull/2745#issuecomment-494918532">link</a></td>
         <td></td>
         <td>2020-03-01</td>